 Your 401(k) loan payments are deducted directly out of your paycheck as an after-tax deduction.
 The automated process of making 401(k) loan payments through payroll deduction is often viewed as an appealing feature.
 However, extra loans will have an impact on your take-home pay and need to be incorporated into your revised budget.
 Sometimes these extra payments force people to reduce their contributions to the 401(k) plan and this can result in missing out on an employer match and lower retirement plan balances over time.

 Changes to your payroll deductions should always prompt a basic review your personal spending plan to make sure you are prepared for the change in pay ahead of time.
 You don’t want the loan payments to make it hard for you to pay your everyday living expenses or other debt obligations such as a mortgage or vehicle loan.

 Your 401(k) loan could become a future tax headache.
 You could end up owing taxes and penalties if you leave your employer and default on the loan.
 This is perhaps the most significant risk of taking a 401(k) plan loan.
 Use caution if there is any chance you will still owe money when you leave your job.
-In most cases, any outstanding loan balance that you don’t pay back within 60 days is considered a withdrawal and subject to taxes and possibly a 10% penalty if you’re under age 59 1/2.
+Tax reform changes have made potential tax implications slightly less risk.
+With the old tax laws, any outstanding loan balance that you don’t pay back within 60 days is considered a withdrawal and subject to taxes and possibly a 10% penalty if you’re under age 59 1/2.